owl4ce/archbox/README.md

 > You will be automatically asked for root password.

 ### Entering chroot environment
-> Make sure you have mounted chroot directory before entering chroot, otherwise it will cause a system malfunction.
+> Make sure you have mounted chroot directory before entering chroot, otherwise it will cause chroot system malfunction.
 ```bash
 archroot --enter
 ```